saintsl4y3r/anotherCampFire/README.md

 ## Acknowledgements

 - Thank you to our instructor Th.S Trần Duy Quang for his guidance.
-- Thanks to open-source tools and the Firebase ecosystem for enabling development.
+- Grateful for open-source tools and Firebase ecosystem that powered this project.